ChrisFrill/messaging/README.md

 # Messaging Application
-A simple messaging application written in Java with Springt WebFlux that lets you send and read messages from Redis.
+A simple messaging application written in Java with Spring WebFlux that lets you send and read messages from Redis.
 The sent messages are also broadcasted via WebSockets.

 ## Usage
 The messaging application can be reached at port 8080.